OpenLMIS/openlmis-template-service/TESTING.md

 We asked different OpenLMIS implementations to share their Google analytics so that we can prioritize browser and device support in the future.

-#### Strategy for testing UI specific elements
+#### Strategy for Testing UI-specific Elements

-* Filter buttons should be checked by E2E tests (no need to test alignment in a separate ticket).
+* The filter buttons should be checked by E2E tests (no need to test alignment in a separate ticket);
-* Sort buttons should be checked by E2E tests (no need to test alignment in a separate ticket).
+* The sort buttons should be checked by E2E tests (no need to test alignment in a separate ticket);
-* We should include checking some component, like the filter button, in the E2E test for the specific screen rather than create a specific manual test case for all occurrences.
+* We should include checking some component, like the filter button, in the E2E test for a specific screen, rather than create a specific manual test case for all occurrences;
-* Checking whether the given screen is accessible for a user with or without proper rights should be checked by E2E tests.
+* Checking whether a given screen is accessible for a user with or without proper rights should be checked by E2E tests;
-* Placing UI elements should not be tested.
+* The situation of UI elements should not be tested;
-* Resizing input boxes should be checked by a E2E test.
+* Resizing input boxes should be checked by an E2E test;
-* The colors of the rows in the tables should not be tested.
+* Colors of rows in tables should not be tested;
-* Redirecting to the login form after token expiration should be checked by E2E tests.
+* Redirecting to the login form after token expiration should be checked by E2E tests;
-* Product grid/stockmanagement validations should be checked by E2E tests.
+* The product grid/stockmanagement validations should be checked by E2E tests;
-* Toggles should be checked by a E2E test.
+* Toggles should be checked by an E2E test;
-* There is no need to have a test case for the background of the application.
+* There is no need to have a test case for the background of the application;
-* The order of the items in the navigation bar should be checked by a E2E test.
+* The order of the items on the navigation bar should be checked by an E2E test;
-* Offline actions should be checked by E2E tests.
+* Offline actions should be checked by E2E tests;
-* Filter button’s color should be checked by a E2E test.
+* The filter button’s color should be checked by an E2E test;
-* The pagination component should not be checked separately because it is checked in the other E2E tests (i.e. submitting requisition).
+* The pagination component should not be checked separately because it is checked in other E2E tests (e.g. one concerning requisition submission);
-* The order of facilities within drop-downs has a unit test, so there is no need to check it manually.
+* The order of facilities within drop-downs has a unit test, so there is no need to check it manually;
-* Auto-save should be checked by a E2E test.
+* The auto-save should be checked by an E2E test;
-* Table horizontal scrollbar should be tested manually.
+* The table horizontal scrollbar should be tested manually;
-* Sticky columns should be tested manually.
+* The sticky columns should be tested manually;
-* Sticky headers should be tested manually.
+* The sticky headers should be tested manually;
-* Breadcrumbs should be tested manually.
+* The breadcrumbs should be tested manually;
-* Datepickers should be tested manually.
+* The datepickers should be tested manually.

 ### Supported Devices